Skip to content

 It’s great to ask your prospects lots of questions.

-But have you ever taken a step back to think about the value of the questions that you’re asking?
+But have you ever taken a step back to think about the value of the questions you’re asking?

 David said: